withrocks/clarity-ext/README.md

 # clarity-ext
 NOTE: Work in progress (pre-alpha).
+This document is also in pre-alpha.

 Provides a library for extending Clarity LIMS in a more developer-friendly way.